mrazomej/phd/docs/src/chapter_05/section_06_maxent.md

 scales become problematic.

 To get around this problem, we implemented a variation to the algorithm due to
-G. Larry Bretthorst, E.T.
-Jaynes' last student.
+G. Larry Bretthorst---Jaynes' last student.
 With a straightforward argument, we can show that linearly rescaling the constraints, the Lagrange multipliers, and the "rules" for computing each of the moments, i.e., each of the individual products that go into the moment calculation should converge to the same MaxEnt distribution.
-To see this, let's consider a univariate distribution $P_X(x)$ that we are trying to reconstruct given the first two moments
+To see this, let us consider a univariate distribution $P_X(x)$ that we are trying to reconstruct given the first two moments
 $\left\langle{x}\right\rangle$, and $\left\langle{x^2}\right\rangle$.
 The MaxEnt
 distribution can be written as